- 6.27K views

 - Semi-private transfers between El Calafate Airport and El Chalten run every two hours from the arrival of the first flight.

 - Upon arrival at El Calafate Airport, proceed to the airport hall to meet your driver and begin your adventure.

-Guided tours are a great way to see the sights without any added stress.
-Book an all-day, all encompassing tour and be guided from El Calafate to El Chalten’s most famous attractions.
-If you’d prefer to arrive in El Chalten on your own during your trip to Argentina, there are also many tour options highlight the regions top attraction.
+Guided tours to El Calafate and El Chalten are a great way to see the sights without any added stress.
+Book an all-day tour encompassing the most famous attractions of these destinations.
+If you’d prefer to arrive in El Chalten on your own during your trip to Argentina, there are also many tour options that highlight the region's top attraction.